egeland/nagios-rbl-check/README.md

     ./check_rbl.py -w 1 -c 3 -h mail.google.com

-To test the plugin, check `127.0.0.2` which should always come back as "listed" on every known blacklist.
+To test the plugin, check `127.0.0.2` or `::FFFF:7F00:2` which should always come back as "listed" on every known blacklist.
 For example:

      ./check_rbl.py -w 1 -c 3 -a 127.0.0.2
+     ./check_rbl.py -w 1 -c 3 -a ::FFFF:7F00:2

 # Known Blacklists
 A list of known blacklists included in the `check_rbl.py` script is located on this Wiki page: